+Travelers who are deemed essential must present documentation of a negative COVID-19 test taken within 72 hours prior to arrival.
 Those who do not take a coronavirus test ahead of departure can complete testing upon arrival at a certified testing site, but they will need to pay the testing fee and for quarantine until the results arrive.
 A traveler can also opt-out of the COVID-19 testing, but they will have to self-isolate at their own cost for 14 days.

 Travelers must also fill out a Travel Declaration Form and present an Airport Exit Confirmation QR Code.
 The Travel Declaration Form includes information about the passenger’s flight, where they will be staying while in Puerto Rico, and contact information for COVID-19 tracking.

 They'll also undergo a new screening process at San Juan’s Luis Muñoz Marín International Airport, where all passenger flights are landing.
 The Puerto Rico National Guard is implementing enhanced health screenings for all arrivals.